oasis-tcs/codelist-genericode/README.md

 The OASIS genericode specification incorporates documentation and a number of supporting machine-readable artefacts for the representation and IT-enablement of coded domains populated by "a set of codes representing X".
 Per the [ISO/IEC 14662 Open-edi Reference Model](https://standards.iso.org/ittf/PubliclyAvailableStandards/) this will satisfy an implementation of the Functional Services View of code lists where the Business Operational View is documented in [ISO/IEC 15944-10 IT-enabled coded domains as semantic components in business transactions](https://standards.iso.org/ittf/PubliclyAvailableStandards/).

-The documentation is to be authored in XML and published in two layouts: the OASIS specification layout and the ISO/IEC Directives Part 2 layout (the latter for potential PAS submission to JTC 1 for international standardization).
+The documentation is authored in XML and published in two layouts: the OASIS specification layout and the ISO/IEC Directives Part 2 layout (the latter for potential PAS submission to JTC 1 for international standardization).

 Various artefacts, existing and identified to be developed, will be incorporated into the repository for inclusion in the final deliverable.